Diabetes | FAA Medical Certification

 Free FAA Medical Advice… Remember This!

-Remove Before FlightTalk with pilots and usually the last thing on their mind is losing their medical certification.
-Yet virtually every pilot who wants to continue to fly will face a medical issue which will affect their flight fitness.
-Remember this article when, it happens to you.
+Remove Before FlightIf you are talking with pilots the conversation usually turns to the subject of FAA medical certification and methods employed to prevent them from losing their medical certification.
+Every pilot who wants to continue to fly will ultimately face a medical issue which will affect their flight fitness.
+Remember this Read More

 dont call me shirley